conor1982/Iris_Project_2020/README.md

 ***
 ## Background information on the Data
-(what is the data, who collected it, how it was collected, uses today?)

 ### Overview of Irish Data Set
 The Iris data set  is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis.
 [1]